Rosewood, Florida: Rosewood Massacre

 In January 1923, white men from nearby towns lynched Sam Carter allegedly in response to a claim that a white woman, Fannie Taylor, in nearby Sumner had been beaten and possibly raped by a Black drifter.
 When Black citizens defended themselves against further attack, several hundred Whites organized to comb the countryside hunting for Black residents and burned almost every structure in Rosewood.
 Survivors hid for several days in nearby swamps and were evacuated by train and car to larger towns.
 The local sheriff and the Governor refused to send aid, including the National Guard.
 Although state and local authorities were aware of the violence, they made no arrests for the activities in Rosewood.
 The town was abandoned by Black residents during the attacks.
 None ever returned.

 Massacre reparations

-In the spring of 1994, the Florida state legislature voted to give $2 million in compensation for the nine surviving family members (equaling $150,000 each).
+In the spring of 1994, the Florida state legislature voted to award $2 million in compensation for the nine surviving family members (equaling $150,000 each).
 In December 2010, a state scholarship was established for descendants of families that survived the massacre.
 Governor Jeb Bush in 2004 placed a plaque memorializing the massacre in front of John Wright's general store, the only remaining structure from the Rosewood Massacre.
 This plaque was vandalized on at least one occasion when it was shot at from a passing car.